 California Health Advocates is a Medicare advocacy non-profit that supports legislation and policies that improve the lives of Medicare beneficiaries and their families.
 The organization also helps administer the California SHIP.

 How do I apply for Medicaid in California?

 The Department of Health Care Services (DHCS) administers the Medicaid program in California.
 You can apply for Medicaid or an MSP using this printable application, which you can mail or submitted at a local social services office.
-This website contains more information about applying for Medicaid in California.

 Josh Schultz has a strong background in Medicare and the Affordable Care Act.
 He coordinated a Medicare technical assistance contract at the Medicare Rights Center in New York City, and represented clients in extensive Medicare claims and appeals.
 In addition to advocacy work, Josh helped implement state health insurance exchanges at the technology firm hCentive.
 He has also held consulting rules, including at Sachs Policy Group, where he worked with hospital, insurer and technology clients.